China preens in U.N. spotlight over Mideast as U.S. isolated

 “The U.S. has been trying to put pressure on China to back U.N. action over situations like Myanmar, and now Washington is stopping the Security Council speaking on the Middle East,” Gowan said.
 “This is hurting the Biden team’s reputation at the U.N., and leaves China looking like the responsible power.”

-The U.N.
-Middle East stalemate comes a week after Western states and rights groups angered Beijing by holding an event at the United Nations on accusations that authorities are repressing Uyghur Muslims in Xinjiang.
+A week ago, Western states and rights groups angered Beijing by holding an event at the United Nations on accusations that authorities are repressing Uyghur Muslims in Xinjiang.
 China denies the charge.

+A senior U.S. administration official said China’s government “doesn’t care about Israel and Gaza.”

+“It does look for every opportunity to distract from its acts of genocide against Uyghurs in Xinjiang.
+It’s the United States that is engaging in intensive diplomacy with Israeli, Palestinian, and other regional leaders to bring an end to the violence,” the official said.

 Beijing has been pushing for greater global influence at the United Nations in a challenge to traditional U.S. leadership, flexing it multilateral muscle as former U.S. President Donald Trump, a Republican, pulled Washington back from international organizations and deals to focus on “America First” policies.